lucazammataro/cymol/README.md

 These functions, when combined, create a comprehensive simulation of particle interactions under the Lennard-Jones potential, allowing for detailed studies of molecular dynamics in both two and three dimensions.

+## Contribution

+Contributions are welcome!
+Whether you're looking to fix bugs, enhance the functionality, or propose new features, please feel free to fork this repository, make changes, and submit pull requests.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Special thanks to the foundational principles set by Dennis C. Rapaport's book, which has been instrumental in guiding this project's development.

+Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!

 ---